Founding a real estate company in Switzerland: Requirements and opportunities

 What requirements do I have to meet to set up a real estate company in Switzerland?

-To set up a real estate company, you must meet various legal and administrative requirements.
-A specific license is only required for real estate agents.
-Unlike the HR sector, professional experience is not a prerequisite for setting up a company, but it is a great advantage.
+The specific requirements vary depending on your chosen activities and company form.
+A specific license may only be required for real estate agents in certain cantons and for defined brokerage activities.
+Unlike the HR sector, professional experience is not a legal prerequisite for setting up a company, but it is a great advantage.

 Legal and administrative requirements